How to Raise Pool pH When it is Low

 How long does it take to raise pH in the pool?

-The goal of raising the pH in a swimming pool is to restore it to acceptable levels for swimming, and this time will depend on how low the pH has been allowed to drop before being corrected.
+The goal of raising the pH in a swimming pool is to restore it to acceptable levels for swimming, and this time, it will depend on how low the pH has been allowed to drop before being corrected.

-To raise pH levels in the average-sized pool, will take anywhere around 6 hours to 10 hours.
-But it’s important to remember, that the more acidic the pool water is, the longer it will take for the pool pH balance to stabilize.
+Raising pH levels in the average-sized pool will take anywhere from 6 hours to 10 hours.
+But it’s important to remember that the more acidic the pool water is, the longer it will take for the pool pH balance to stabilize.

 If the pH in swimming pool water has been allowed to drop below a level of around six, meaning acidic water, it could take up to 24 hours before reaching an acceptable level.

-The time needed for a pool’s pH balance will be different depending on how low it’s dropped and what type of chemicals are being used.
+The time needed for a pool’s pH balance will differ depending on how low it’s dropped and what type of chemicals are used.

-So if you want to know how to raise ph in pool quickly then you will just need some patience.
+So if you want to know how to raise ph in pool quickly, you will just need some patience.

 Will shocking a pool raise the pH in the pool?